About this recipe

 How to serve the vegan albondigas

-These vegan Mexican meatballs can be served on their own, on a bed of white rice or brown rice, in corn tortilla taco, on pasta, or on zucchini noodles.
-Anyway, they taste super delicious and are super easy to make.
+These vegan Mexican meatballs can be served on their own, on a bed of white or brown rice, in a corn tortilla taco, on pasta, or on zucchini noodles.
+They taste delicious and are super easy to make.

 But for me, the best way is to serve them on a bed of rice so that the tomato sauce with chipotle stays in it.
 It really is delicious.